 At The Brandi Law Firm, not only do we scrutinize the movements of the vehicle(s) involved, but we have significant experience in determining if a road feature or automotive defect contributed to the incident or worsened the injuries.
 We call our approach Man – Machine – Environment.

-Man – Was the collision solely caused by another vehicle or some individual’s act?
+- Man – Was the collision solely caused by another driver or some individual’s act?

-Environment – Is there roadway in a dangerous condition which contributed to the incident?
+- Environment – Did a roadway in poor condition contribute to the incident?

 Family v.
 State of California – $29,277,391.12 verdict

 Horrific crossover accident striking a car carrying a woman and three children under 12.
 Two of the children were killed and the third was paralyzed and suffered permanent brain damage.
 The jury found that the State should have placed a center median barrier on the road which would have prevented this accident.